saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ## Conclusion

-This module extends the RTL-to-netlist concepts introduced earlier by exploring the factors that influence technology mapping.
-It explains how timing libraries and PVT conditions are used, how hierarchical and flat synthesis affect optimization, and how Verilog flip-flop coding styles influence the synthesized hardware.
+This module builds on the RTL-to-netlist flow by examining timing information, PVT conditions, design hierarchy, and sequential coding styles.
+These concepts show how synthesis decisions influence the final implementation of the RTL.

-Using **Yosys** together with the **Sky130 standard-cell library**, the RTL design can be transformed into a technology-specific netlist through synthesis, flip-flop mapping, combinational optimization, and final netlist generation.
+Using **Yosys** and the **Sky130 standard-cell library**, the RTL can be converted into a technology-mapped netlist through synthesis, sequential-cell mapping, combinational optimization, and netlist generation.